jdegand/news-homepage/README.md

 CSS Layers may help with the z-index issues.

+Problems come from having to set background color on the header.
+Without a background set, the header collapses and without it, the background of the header prevents partial dimming of the header.
+Need to assign a fixed height on the nav ?

 If you add href to mobile nav links, you have to account for header height if you are a using sticky header, otherwise link will overshoot the intended target.

 Tough to squeeze the whole desktop design on one page with no scroll.
 I think it is better to have so portion of the bottom section rendered so user knows there is more content below.
 Also, I did not use specified 15px font size but even that would not help much.